kernelci/lava-docker/README.md

 ## Bugs, Contact
-The prefered way to submit bugs are via the github issue tracker You can also contact us on #lava-docker on the freenode IRC network
+The prefered way to submit bugs are via the github issue tracker You can also contact us on #lava-docker on the Libera.chat IRC network